Under GDPR Can an Individual be Held Responsible?

 Breach of financial information | £3,000-£7,000 |

 The amount of money that data breach claimants have received in compensation has increased over the years.
 Initial breaches of the Data Protection Act typically only won about £2,500 in damages related to the disclosure of personal information.
-However, as companies have been collecting more private data, more cases have been going to court and leading to more precedents being set.
+However, as companies have been collecting more private data, more cases have been going to court and leading to more precedents and higher compensation amounts being set.

 The majority of data breach claims are settled outside of court, but the amount of money that is agreed on is normally informed by cases that are similar in nature.
-Below are some data breach compensation examples.
+Below are some data breach compensation examples from the last 12 months:

 Company | What happened? | Average claim amount |